hpcosta/STSModule/README.md

 1. INTRODUCTION
 =========================

 STSModule (Semantic Textual Similarity Module) aims at helping users computing the semantic similarity between either sentences or documents in English.
 Similarity measures play an important role in a wide variety of NLP applications.
 By a way of example, Information Retrieval (IR) relies on semantic similarity in order to determine the best result for a related query.
 Semantic similarity also plays a crucial role in other applications such as Paraphrasing and Translation Memory (TM).
 However, computing semantic similarity between sentences and documents remains a complex and difficult task.
-As an attempt to fulfil this gap, STSModule aims at offering the user with a simple, yet very efficient approach to compute semantic similarity by combining semantic resources with statistical methods.
+As an attempt to fulfil this gap, STSModule aims at offering the user with a simple, yet very efficient approach to compute semantic similarity by combining various semantic resources with statistical methods.